jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 test factory with datetime
 *********************************************************************************

-I want the value of the age to be a calculation based on the current year so that it will always be .
+I want the value of the age to be a calculation based on the current year so that it will always be correct.
 I can do that with the `datetime module`_ from `The Python Standard Library`_ which is used for dates and times

 * I add an `import statement`_ for the `datetime module`_ at the top of ``test_person.py``